Dr. Kara Eubanks, Director

 Widely recognized for her work as a Suzuki educator, Lillie Manis is currently completing her doctorate at Teachers College, Columbia University, where her research focuses on studio teachers' holistic strategies for cultivating expressive performance in young violinists.
 From 2009-2020, she was a faculty member at the University of Oregon School of Music and Dance, where she mentored graduate violin and viola pedagogy students and served as the Assistant Director of the Community Music Institute.
 In the first decade of her teaching career, both the members of her vibrant pre-college studio and her graduate student mentees have achieved noteworthy musical and professional success, including competition wins, full scholarships to major music schools and summer programs, and college teaching appointments.
 Active as a clinician, masterclass presenter, adjudicator and conference presenter at both the regional and national levels, she enjoys performing chamber music alongside some of the northwest's finest players, and recently joined the editorial committee of the American String Teacher.
 She is deeply grateful for all she's learned from the parents of her violin and viola students as she raises (and practices piano with!) her eight-year-old son, Ellery.

-Drew Nobile is Assistant Professor of Music Theory at the University of Oregon, a position he has held since 2015.
+Drew Nobile is Associate Professor of Music Theory at the University of Oregon, a position he has held since 2015.
 At the Willamette Violin Academy, Drew teaches private theory and composition lessons.

 Before coming to the UO, he served on the faculties of the University of Chicago and Brooklyn College.
 Drew’s music theory research focuses on harmony and form in classic rock music, mathematical applications to 20th-century music, and rhythm and meter in tonal music.
 His work has received the Patricia Carpenter Emerging Scholar Award, the Dorothy Payne Award, and the Barry S. Brook Dissertation Award.
 In a former life, Drew was an active violinist, having performed across the country in venues including Lincoln Center in New York, Benaroya Hall in Seattle, and Symphony Hall in Boston.